| Two more early unpublished

 Here is a very nice BBC

-Scotland article about the first two books.
-Jerri C. and I were
+Scotland article about the publication of the first two 'lost' books.

-very nervous about the interview given while we were in Moffat.
+Jerri C. and I were very nervous about the interview given while we were

 Here is our